Faicey/.github/README.md

 development environment to create a Face for AI code-named Faicey

 This repository is being used in conjunction with lablab.ai google vertex ai hackathon.
+This project started out as a solo mission with a team of language models.
+Join if you can find me on discord.

+This project is working in conjunction with https://github.com/mlodular where mlodular is a repository of drag and drop events interfaces

 proposal: the current interface to language models will be improved using machine learning tools <br />
 secondary proposal: autonomous agent Jaimla https://github.com/Jaimla